 Bonus Nude Photography Tip #3: Don't Be a Copycat

 Photo by Casarsa via iStock

-As with any kind of photography, it's important for you to find inspiration in what others have done before you.
+As with any kind of photograph, it's important for you to find inspiration in what others have done before you.

 But taking inspiration from someone is a totally different animal than simply copying what they do.